Cyclic Coordinate Dual Averaging with Extrapolation: CODER Algorithm for Generalized Variational Inequalities

-where $D^1 = \sup_{\vx^1, \vy^1 \in \dom(g^1)}\|\vx^1 - \vy^1\|$, $D^2 = \sup_{\vx^2, \vy^2 \in \dom(g^2)}\|\vx^2 - \vy^2\|,$ and \end{restatable} \begin{remark} It is natural to ask whether the extrapolation step in CODER is really needed or not.
-Let us refer to the cyclic and randomized coordinate method variants without the extrapolation step (i.e., with $\vq_k^i = \vp_k^i$ in Step 8 of CODER) as the proximal CCM (PCCM) and proximal RCM (PRCM).
+where $D_1 = \sup_{\vx^1, \vy^1 \in \dom(g^1)}\|\vx^1 - \vy^1\|$, $D_2 = \sup_{\vx^2, \vy^2 \in \dom(g^2)}\|\vx^2 - \vy^2\|,$ and $A_k \ge \max\big\{\frac{k}{2\hat{L}},\, \frac{1}{2\hat{L}}\big(1+\frac{\gamma }{2\hat{L}} \big)^{k-1}\big\}.$ \end{restatable} \markupadd{\begin{remark} Convergence bound for $\Gap(\vxt_k; \vu)$ obtained in Theorem~\ref{thm:main-coder}, up to constants, is the same as the convergence bound that one would obtain from full vector update methods such as mirror-prox \cite{nemirovski2004prox} and dual extrapolation \cite{nesterov2007dual}, but with the full operator Lipschitz constant $L$ being replaced by our new Lipschitz constant $\hat{L}.$ As discussed before, $\hat{L}$ is never larger than $\sqrt{m}L,$ but it is usually smaller than $L$, due to our new block coordinate Lipschitz assumption (Assumption~\ref{assmpt:new-Lip} involving matrices $\mQ^j$, based on which $\hat{L}$ is defined) that generally aligns better with the problem geometry. \end{remark}} \begin{remark} It seems natural to ask whether the extrapolation step in CODER (Line 7 in Algorithm~\ref{alg:coder}) is really needed or not.
+Let us refer to the cyclic and randomized coordinate method variants without the extrapolation step (i.e., with $\vq_k^i = \vp_k^i$ in Step 7 of CODER) as the proximal CCM (PCCM) and proximal RCM (PRCM).
 These methods only perform (block) coordinate dual-averaging steps (Step 9 of CODER).
-Even though PCCM can be observed to perform well in the conducted experiments (see Section~\ref{sec:num-exp}), unlike CODER, neither PCCM nor PRCM are guaranteed to converge on the class of generalized variational inequalities.
 In particular, it is easy to construct examples on which both PCCM and PRCM diverge.
 Perhaps the simplest such example is the bilinear problem $\min_{\vx \in \sR^d}\max_{\vy \in \sR^d}\innp{\vx, \vy},$ where each pair $(x_i, y_i)$ is assigned to the same block.
-In this case, the block coordinate updates of PCCM and PRCM boil down to (simultaneous) gradient descent-ascent updates, and, due to the separability of the objective function, the divergent behavior of both methods follows as a simple corollary of the results from~\citet{salimans2016improved,liang2018interaction}. \end{remark}
+In this case, the block coordinate updates of PCCM and PRCM boil down to (simultaneous) gradient descent-ascent updates, and, due to the separability of the objective function, the divergent behavior of both methods follows as a simple corollary of folklore results on the divergence of gradient descent-ascent (see, e.g.,~\cite{salimans2016improved,liang2018interaction}). \end{remark}